bchadburn/Past-ML-Models/Computer-Vision/README.md

 If you pass a different path, you will need to pass the new image source path when running training.py (see [Training section](#Training) for details).

-As long as original images are in proper folder the script will move relevant images to new folder for training.

 #### Description:
 Script uses video_category_data.json to map images to specific labels.
 It uses vocabulary.csv to then map the labels to 'class' names listed in the variables indoor_scenes and outdoor_scenes.
-Relevant images are then moved to a new folder and are given a prefix to indicate whether the image should be indoor or outdoor (i.e. "0-" to specify an indoor image, "1-" for outdoor).
+Relevant images are then moved to a new folder and are given a prefix to indicate whether the image should be indoor or outdoor (e.g. "0-" to specify an indoor image, "1-" for outdoor).

-##### important variables
-Modify directories, classes, sub-classes (e.g. for indoor, images labeled as "Bedroom", "Bathroom" etc. are all categorized as "indoor"), or class labels:
-* image_source = 'indoor_outdoor/images'
-* image_dest = 'indoor_outdoor_images'
-* indoor_scenes = ('Bedroom', 'Bathroom', 'Classroom', 'Office', 'Living Room', 'Dining Room', 'Room')
-* outdoor_scenes = ('Landscape', 'Skyscraper', 'Mountain', 'Beach', 'Ocean')
-* indoor_label = 0
-* outdoor_label = 1

 ##### Important functions
 * map_classes: Maps Indoor, Outdoor to relevant 'class' labels.
 If other classes or wanted,